Jay Dobyns: Joining the Angels

-Over nearly two years of undercover operations, Dobyns and a team of ATF agents, technicians and confidential informants infiltrated the Hells Angels, primarily in Arizona.
-Dobyns posed as a gunrunner and member of the Solo Angels Motorcycle Club interested in joining the Angels.
-To earn his "patch" (full membership into the club) and further establish his credibility as a potential member ("Prospect") with the club's leadership, Dobyns staged the fake "murder" of a member of the rival Mongols.
+To earn his "patch" (full membership into the club) and further establish his credibility as a potential member ("prospect") with the club's leadership, Dobyns staged the fake "murder" of a member of the rival Mongols.
+Dobyns had been told that it was Angel policy: "You see a Mongol, its your responsibility is to kill him".
+Dobyns told Toth and the other Angels of the Skull Valley chapter that he planned to kill a Mongol in Mexico.
+Dobyns asked Joby Walters of the Skull Valley chapter for a gun, which he provided.
+Dobyns did not go to Mexico as he claimed he did, and instead stayed in Arizona with his wife and children.
+Dobyns claimed in a phone call to Toth that "Pops", the informer who was clearly showing the strain of undercover work, had tried to kill a Mongol and had been killed in turn.
+The claim had been intended to ease "Pops" out of undercover work before he had a nervous breakdown.
 A law enforcement officer posing as the Mongols biker was splattered with lamb blood and brains, photographed and videotaped lying in a shallow grave.
-Dobyns had a bloodstained Mongols' "cut" (leather biker vest with club patches) mailed to the Hells Angels from somewhere in Mexico, and provided a videotape and pictures of the "killing".
-According to Dobyns and ATF, the Hells Angels leadership was highly impressed and immediately voted Dobyns in as a full "patched" member of the club.
-Although awarded his Hells Angels vest by the leadership of the Skull Valley chapter, the club, including its legendary founder, Ralph "Sonny" Barger, have vehemently denied that Dobyns was ever "patched-in" Barger's denial is supported by Dobyns’ book, No Angel, in which Dobyns states that the vest that was draped over his back belonged to another member and that full Hells Angels membership required approval from the entire organization, which they were unlikely to get at that point.
+Dobyns had a bloodstained Mongols "cut" (leather biker vest with club patches) mailed to the Hells Angels from somewhere in Mexico, and provided a videotape and pictures of the "killing".
+Dobyns told Toth and Reinstra a highly graphic account of the supposed murder in Mexico and obtained their approval.
+Toth told Dobyns: "You did what it takes.
+Welcome, you're a Hells Angels now".
+Walters told Dobyns that the Solo Angeles would formally join the Hells Angels in August 2003 and that they had Barger's approval.
+According to Dobyns and the ATF, the Hells Angels leadership voted Dobyns in as a full "patched" member of the club two days after the staged killing, forgoing a required year-long probation period for prospective members.
+Although awarded his Hells Angels vest by the leadership of the Skull Valley chapter, the club, including its leader, Sonny Barger, have vehemently denied that Dobyns was ever "patched-in".
+Barger's denial is supported by Dobyns' book, No Angel, in which Dobyns states that the vest that was draped over his back belonged to another member and that full Hells Angels membership required approval from the entire organization, which they were unlikely to get at that point.

-Although the "Black Biscuit" investigation was deemed "successful" by ATF and yielded numerous criminal indictments for Racketeer Influenced and Corrupt Organizations Act (RICO) violations and other felony charges, internal government disagreement ultimately led to some of the primary defendants receiving reduced sentences or having their charges dismissed.